-Both Sociology and Geography are popular optionals in the UPSC civil services exam with Geography surpassing Sociology if you look at the absolute numbers of candidates opting for the subjects.
-In fact, both the subjects are considered scoring and a lot of people from different academic backgrounds select either of these two optional subjects.
-This article tries to answer the question – ‘which is a better optional for IAS mains: Sociology or Geography?’
+Both Sociology and Geography are popular optionals in the Civil Services Exam.
+Geography surpasses Sociology if you look at the absolute numbers of candidates opting for the subjects.
+In fact, both subjects are considered scoring.
+A lot of people from different academic backgrounds select either of these from the list of UPSC optional subjects.
+This article tries to analyse the pros and cons of Sociology vs Geography.
+This would enable IAS aspirants to make an informed decision on their choice of optional subjects.

 - It is a scientific subject, one that students from all backgrounds can try their hand at.

 - It is a scoring subject.
-There is no room for interpretation here.
+There is no room for interpretation here as Geography is logical.
 You can also score marks through diagrams and maps.

 - There is plenty of study material available for this subject.

-- There is a lot of competition in this subject as a lot of people opt for this.
-Also, you will have to distinguish your answers from the pile.
+- There is a lot of competition on this subject as a lot of people opt for this.
+The candidate will have to present information in an original and interesting way.

-- UPSC syllabus for Geography is bigger than Sociology.
+- The UPSC Syllabus for Geography is bigger than Sociology.

 - Sociology has a shorter syllabus.